FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 In this task, you will learn how to identify exactly which parcels were affected by the tornado.

 1. Begin with the QGIS Desktop map as you saved it at the conclusion of the previous task.
-2. From the menu bar choose Vector | Research tools | Select by location.
+2. From the menu bar choose Vector | Research Tools | Select by location.

 Using select by location, you can conduct spatial queries.
 In this case, we can determine which parcels overlap with the tornado buffer.